Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Methods

-\tgx{The $\omega \rightarrow 0$ limit of $Q$ is theoretically equivalent to the quasiparticle weight (renormalization factor) defined in Eq.(\ref{eq:zqp}) below as we calculate in Sec.~\ref{S2.9}.} The real part of $\Delta(k,\omega)$, ${\rm Re} \Delta (k,\omega=0)$ is nothing but the superconducting gap \tgx{(see the definition of $\Delta$ in Eq.(3))}. {In the present report, $\delta$ is chosen to be equal to the experimental resolution as $\delta=10$ meV~\cite{kondo2009competition}, instead of taking $\delta\rightarrow 0^+$.}
+The $\omega \rightarrow 0$ limit of $Q$ is theoretically equivalent to the quasiparticle weight (renormalization factor) defined in Eq.~(\ref{eq:zqp}) below as we calculate in { Appendix~\ref{S2.9} with the help of the procedure in Appendix~\ref{S1.6}}.
+The real part of $\Delta(k,\omega)$, ${\rm Re} \Delta (k,\omega=0)$ is nothing but the superconducting gap \tgx{(see the definition of $\Delta$ in Eq.~(\ref{eq:Delta}))}. {In the present report, $\delta$ is chosen to be equal to the experimental resolution as $\delta=10$ meV~\cite{kondo2011disentangling}, instead of taking $\delta\rightarrow 0^+$.}